On this page

-The time it takes to become a registered foster carer varies.
+The time it takes to become an approved foster carer varies.

 Applicants are encouraged to progress at their own pace, however on average the process takes between 6 and 9 months.

 Children and foster carers are matched according to the child's needs and the preferred family structure of the carer or carers.

 To minimise disruption to the child, they usually stay in their local area wherever possible.

 If a child is staying for a short period they will usually remain at their own school so they continue to have contact with familiar people and places.